promesoft/HomeAutomationESP32C2mini_2024_2/README.md

 ### 2 - LED and 230V to 5v
 ## uP
 ### 1 - AM2320 and DS18B20
-### 2 - SSD1306 and AHT10

-## PSU for Euro rack
-+/-14v and 7v input

-2x 16pin Eurorack power connectors as well as a +/-12v,5v,GND connector

-Linear regulators 7805,7812,7912

-Fuse blown detection with LED indication

 | ESP Designation  | Pin | Use |
 | ------------- | ------------- | ------------- |
 | U202 ESP32 C3 | GPIO05 | One Wire 18B20 |